TomFCarrion/Congress-Searcher/README.md

 # Congress Searcher!
 [![Javascript](http://img.shields.io/badge/Javascript-yellow.svg)]() [![Reacrt.js](http://img.shields.io/badge/React.js-blue.svg)]() [![hooks](http://img.shields.io/badge/hooks-purple.svg)]()

-This project was a technical test part of a successful selection process at my current company.
+This project was a technical test part of a successful selection process.
-I developed it in 2 days and the code is as it was delivered.
+I developed it in 2 days and the code is as it was delivered in 2019.

 ## API